kmezhoud/biodiversity/README.md

   + Indicate the position with red circle, and
   + Open popup with all needed information:
     + External link to original data,
-    + Images,...
-    + How many times the species has been encountered.
+    + How many times the species has been encountered,
-    + Individual Count in each encounter.
+    + Individual Count in each encounter,
+    + Image,
+    + Link to reference.
 + Button to iterate search if user want to change/select other countries
++ Info Boxes indicating the total of each existing king.
 + CSS styling with logos in header, Absolute Panel with transparent Button

 <br>